 So yes, getting a hard workout session in every week (or day) is one way to naturally and deeply detox while enjoying sport, CrossFit or a fun-filled gym class with mates.
 The more exercise you do, the more you sweat which means the cleaner your body becomes.
 I know right.
 Another reason to get moving!

 Don’t put off sweating while in detox mode; and if you’re not a fan of exercise (come on, really?) then hit the sauna for 30 minutes.
 Not only will you detox, but you will also burn up to will 300 calories during one 30-minute session!
 Definitely get your glow on!!

-It’s natural to want to take drastic measures after a period of abusing our bodies by overeating or drinking too much.
+It’s natural to want to take drastic measures after a period of mistreating our bodies from overeating or binge eating.
 However, it’s important not to start a regimen without doing the proper research to ensure that it is safe and nutritionally sound.